-- Salaries (\$38.7 million projected year-end in FY 2022) are budgeted at \$45.1 million and include: - Step increases for union employees. - Increases to administrative employees not at 100% market-based midpoints and a 2% merit-based increase for administrative employees. - Total headcount has a net change of six (6) positions.
-See page 27 for more detail. - Assumes current vacant positions will be filled by the new fiscal year. - Fringe Benefits are budgeted to increase 14.66% over the FY 2022 projected yearend due to increased benefit costs related to new positions, reduced vacant positions, and an increase in health insurance premiums and pension rates. - Services are budgeted to increase 6.56% over the FY 2022 projected year-end primarily due to professional and maintenance services. - Diesel Fuel is budgeted to increase 65.38% over the FY 2022 projected year-end due to price increases and an increase in total projected quantity.
-Total projected quantity is up partially due to taking responsibility for Jolley Trolley's fuel costs. - Supplies are budgeted to increase 5.44% over the FY 2022 projected year-end due to price increases and an increase in total projected quantity of unleaded fuel. - Insurance is budgeted to increase 10.84% over the FY 2022 projected year-end due to premium increases and projected claims expenses based on actuary reports.
+- Salaries (\$40.3 million projected year-end in FY 2022) are budgeted at \$45.6 million and include: - Step increases for union employees. - Full year impact of the increased rates due to the new union contract. - Increases to administrative employees not at 100% market-based midpoints and a 2% merit-based increase for administrative employees. - Total headcount has a net change of ten (10) positions.
+See page 28 for more detail. - Assumes current vacant positions will be filled by the new fiscal year. - Fringe Benefits are budgeted to increase 16.05% over the FY 2022 projected yearend due to increased benefit costs related to new positions, reduced vacant positions, and an increase in health insurance premiums and pension rates. - Services are budgeted to increase 11.85% over the FY 2022 projected year-end primarily due to professional and maintenance services. - Diesel Fuel is budgeted to increase 45.08% over the FY 2022 projected year-end due to price increases and an increase in total projected quantity.
+Total projected quantity is up partially due to taking responsibility for Jolley Trolley's fuel costs. - Supplies are budgeted to increase 11.85% over the FY 2022 projected year-end due to price increases and an increase in total projected quantity of unleaded fuel. - Insurance is budgeted to decrease 31.71% over the FY 2022 projected year-end due to less projected claims expenses based on actuary reports.

-- Utilities are budgeted to increase 18.00% over the FY 2022 projected year-end due to rate increases and cloud technology. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 2.81% over the FY 2022 projected year-end due to contractual and ridership increases. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 57.79% over the FY 2022 projected yearend due to a contract price increase and a projected ridership increase. - Purchased Transportation Trolleys is budgeted to increase 7.10% over the FY 2022 projected year-end due to contractual increases. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 61.86% over the FY 2022 projected year-end due to increases in grant funding.
-This includes Direct Connect and First/Last mile programs. - Miscellaneous expenses are budgeted to increase 23.48% over the FY 2022 projected year-end due to increases in advertising and promotions.
+- Utilities are budgeted to increase 20.39% over the FY 2022 projected year-end due to rate increases, cloud technology, and for the new SunRunner service. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 4.03% over the FY 2022 projected year-end due to contractual and ridership increases. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 54.61% over the FY 2022 projected year end due to a contract price increase and a projected ridership increase. - Purchased Transportation Trolleys are budgeted to increase 7.10% over the FY 2022 projected year-end due to contractual increases. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 87.25% over the FY 2022 projected year-end due to increases in grant funding.
+This includes Direct Connect and First/Last mile programs. - Miscellaneous expenses are budgeted to increase 42.91% over the FY 2022 projected year-end due to increases in advertising and promotions.

-FY 2023 PROPOSED CAPITAL IMPROVEMENT BUDGET AND FIVE-YEAR CAPITAL IMPROVE-MENT PLAN
+FY 2023 PROPOSED CAPITAL IMPROVEMENT BUDGET AND FIVE-YEAR CAPITAL IMPROVEMENT PLAN

-• The FY 2023 proposed capital budget is focused on the sustainable bus replacement plan.
+The FY 2023 proposed capital budget is focused on the sustainable bus replacement plan.
 The plan maintains emphasis on customer service through implementation of customer amenities such as new bus shelters, and the construction for the Clearwater Multimodal Transit Center.